lastboy/package-script/README.md

 <p>It's obvious that you can use this package for running multiple synchronized commands by configuration.</p>

+<p>Note: In some cases, if you can somehow use global packages as a module e.g. require("bower") instead of using it globaly and avoid installing it in your package script it would be a best practice.
+But sometimes it's inevetable... </p>

 ## Blog
 Some more information [NodeJS Corner](http://nodejscorner.blogspot.co.il/) blog